Your personal information

 We serve a multicultural community and ethnicity is monitored because it helps us to understand how and why different groups suffer from different diseases.
 This means we can give you better care and treatment.

-Information about ethinicity and views provided in surveys and questionaires are confidential.
+Information about ethnicity and views provided in surveys and questionnaires are confidential.
 They will not affect the treatment you receive at the hospital.

 Raising a concern

 If you have a concern about any aspect of your care or treatment at this hospital or about the way your records have been managed, please contact: